YsoSirius/windfarmGA/README.md

   <img src="https://raw.githubusercontent.com/YSoSirius/windfarmGA/master/inst/img/realistic_example.png"/>
 </p>

-With a north-only rose the best layout often sits in the first few upwind rows.
-In 2D that looks cramped; wakes are 3D, so a turbine on lower ground can sit under the hub-height cone of one further uphill and is not counted as shadowed.
-Those front rows are also higher, so the wind multiplier stays up and air density drops less.
+The screenshot above shows the optimized layout for a north-only wind rose.
+The best layout often sits in the first few upwind rows.
+In 2D, the arrangement looks cramped; however, wakes are in 3D.
+A turbine on lower ground can sit below the hub-height wake cone of a turbine further uphill and therefore is not counted as shadowed.
+These front rows are also at higher elevation, so the wind multiplier remains high while air density decreases less.
 The Leaflet map and the rayshader view (bottom right) show the same run in 2D and on the DEM.